rathee-19/IOT--Project/src/README.md

 - Fetch intervals are set to 1 second for temperature, humidity, and RFID data.
 - Air quality data is fetched every 10 seconds with alerts for abnormal conditions.

-## Contributing

-Contributions are welcome!
-Please create a pull request or open an issue to discuss your ideas.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.